ayushsaklani-min/awesome-openclaw-skills/README.md

 ### ☁️ Hosting & Deployment

-You can deploy OpenClaw on any VPS or cloud platform run your skills securely on your own infrastructure, a managed host, or a containerized environment.
+You can deploy OpenClaw on any VPS or cloud platform run your skills securely on your own infrastructure, or a managed host.
 Docker, Podman, Nix, and Ansible are all supported as install methods.

 > **Tip:** If you're looking for a quick cloud setup, spin up a VPS with your preferred provider, install OpenClaw via Docker, and you're good to go.

----

 <div align="center">